 Defining what is to be a man, and how one’s interpretation of being a man is expressed in one’s life, is an essential part of this program.
 Men are pressured in their many different roles – Roles such as father, son, husband, provider, friend, employee, and more, can leave little room for balance, spirituality, connection and self-care.
 Defining these roles and expectations, and bringing balance to one’s life is essential for living a life of sustained recovery.
 The Triumph program focusses on this and gives men the needed skills to be successful in defining and living in an integrated way.

 Individuals, who are in a career, own a business or are employed in a family business, graduate students, professional or semi-professional athletes, corporate professionals and executives, and those involved in safety-sensitive professions.
 Those individuals that truly need access to work during their treatment stay.
-Learn more about our facilities here, or read more about the program by viewing our brochure.
+Learn more about our facilities here, view our brochure, and read more about us in Treatment Magazine.

 Every Gateway location, including Gateway Springfield, has accreditation from the Joint Commission, also known as JCAHO.
 The Joint Commission evaluates health facilities for their standard of care.
 Our Joint Commission accreditation signifies that we: